h00lig4n/k3s/README.md

 # k3s - Bare Metal K3S Setup
 This is run on a Raspberry Pi Cluster (currently 5x Raspberry PI 4 8Mb).
-PostGreSQL and NFS are running on separate Debian box.
+NFS running on separate Debian Linux box.

 # Goals
 - TLS For everything, even if the cluster is not exposed to the Internet.
   - Traefik ingress for HTTPS and TCP.
 - HA dual Control Plane Nodes and external PostGreSQL database.
+  - After database connectivity issues I have move to single node with backup of K3S db.
+  - Have installed Galera on cluster nodes and may attempt HA again in the future.
+Still have single point of failure with NFS anyway.
 - Migrate Home Assistant to an easier to maintain distributed container architecture.
 - Ability to move devices between nodes seamlessly.
 - Migrate existing debian linux server as pure a NAS.
+- AI On Raspberry PI.
 - Fun with Kubernetes.
 - Host own developed apps.

 # TODO
   - Network policy, connected to namespaces.